It's actually pretty easy to do

 If you have an iPhone or Android device that lacks this feature, there are many screen recorder apps you can use such as Apowersoft Screen Recorder or AZ Screen Recorder for Android, Callnote for Mac, or QuickVoice for iOS devices.
 For Windows PCs, check out our list of the best Windows 10 screen recorders.

 Is It Legal To Record VoIP Calls?

-There are many reasons for choosing to record an audio or video call on your PC or mobile ranging from legal, work and personal reasons.
-However, before you rush to get a third-party app or other program to record a call, you need to know the legality of your actions so you don’t end up in court.
+There are many reasons for choosing to record an audio or video call on your PC or mobile ranging from legal, work, and personal reasons.
+However, before you rush to get a third-party app or another program to record a call, you need to know the legality of your actions so you don’t end up in court.
 Case law varies from one jurisdiction to another, so you’ll find one country allows recording of conversations for possible use as evidence, while others don’t.

 Ideally, you shouldn’t infringe on others’ fundamental freedoms or human rights, which is why you should at least inform the other party that you’ll record the conversation and get their consent.
 If they decline, you can’t record the call.

 For personal use such as keeping the recording for memory or an interview, or in other cases where the recording won’t be used in a legal situation, it’s okay to record those calls.